 by Mike Ratliff

-After this, Jesus, knowing that all was now finished, said (to fulfill the Scripture), “I thirst.”
-A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth.
-When Jesus had received the sour wine, he said, “It is finished,” and he bowed his head and gave up his spirit.
-(John 19:28-30 ESV)
+28 After this, Jesus, knowing that all things had already been accomplished, to fulfill the Scripture, *said, “I am thirsty.”
+29 A jar full of sour wine was standing there; so they put a sponge full of the sour wine upon a branch of hyssop and brought it up to His mouth.
+30 Therefore when Jesus had received the sour wine, He said, “It is finished!”
+And He bowed His head and gave up His spirit.
+John 19:28-30 (NASB)

 Sometimes God brings things into our lives that seem devastating.
 Others may also see these things in our lives and question that God even exists.
 They cannot conceive of a loving God who would cause or allow debilitating diseases that are always fatal into the fragile bodies of those who profess faith in the Saviour.
 However, I am always amazed at the deep, rock hard faith displayed by those in the center of these things, whether it is the one suffering or a close family member.
 As I attempt to minister to these folks, feeling 100% inadequate to do so, I am the one who is encouraged by their attitude and Christlike spirit that seeks to build me up in our Lord.
 It is then that I view my own walk and am ashamed.